wilsonhsu0102/UNI/README.md

 # Team 22 - UNI React Project
-Members: Chris On, Crystal Yip, Wilson Wei-Shang Hsu, Victor Huang
+Members: Chris On, Crystal Yip, Wilson Wei-Sheng Hsu, Victor Huang

 # Instructions to run
 Clone the repository.
 Using the terminal, cd into the directory folder.
 Then do the following: